DCD-Ecosystem/dcd_cdt/docs/09_tutorials/03_create-an-abi-file.md

 This tutorial provides instructions to create an ABI file.

 [[warning]]
-| As of v1.2.0, the eosio.wasmsdk was decoupled from the core repository.
-This change has introduced an eosio-cpp regression where the legacy eosio-abigen is no longer bundled with eosio-cpp.
+| As of v1.2.0, the dcd.wasmsdk was decoupled from the core repository.
+This change has introduced an dcd-cpp regression where the legacy dcd-abigen is no longer bundled with dcd-cpp.
 Until a new ABI generator is introduced, you will need to hand-write your ABI files.

 ## Introduction

 The Application Binary Interface (ABI) is a JSON-based description to convert user actions between their JSON and Binary representations.
 The ABI also describes how to convert the database state to/from JSON.
 Once you have described your contract via an ABI then developers and users will be able to interact with your contract seamlessly via JSON.

-This tutorial will use the [eosio.token](https://github.com/EOSIO/eosio.contracts/tree/master/eosio.token) contract as an example. *eosio.token contract does not cover every possible permutation of an ABI definition.
+This tutorial will use the [dcd.token](https://github.com/DCD/dcd.contracts/tree/master/dcd.token) contract as an example. *dcd.token contract does not cover every possible permutation of an ABI definition.

 To make things easy, we will start with an empty ABI.